perfectly-preserved-pie/automateordie.io---old/_posts/2020-06-14-using-kinobi-open-source-to-patch-custom-lob-applications.md

 # Context
 We use JAMF at our company but had a problem with keeping our line-of-business (LOB) applications updated.
-[JAMF's Patch Management catalog](https://docs.jamf.com/jamf-app-catalog/Patch_Management_Software_Titles.html), while extensive, doesn't include applications hiding behind a company's paywall: VPN clients, NAC agents, AV/EDR agents, etc.
+[JAMF's Patch Management catalog](https://docs.jamf.com/jamf-app-catalog/Patch_Management_Software_Titles.html), while extensive, doesn't include applications hiding behind a vendor's paywall: VPN clients, NAC agents, AV/EDR agents, etc.
 In our case, one of those applications is Palo Alto GlobalProtect.
 While the application has its own auto-upgrade mechanism, I'm using it here as an example of what you can do with Kinobi Open-Source.

 # External patch sources